Breadkenty/04-02-Pokemon_Client/README.md

 <img src="demo.gif" width="350"/>

+---

+A basic console app that uses the <a href="https://pokeapi.co/">PokemonAPI</a> to display data about pokemon.
+Some of the features includes:

+- Fetches the height and weight of a Pokemon by its name
+- Displays all of the type combination's weaknesses and strengths

+Technologies used:

+- C# and .NET Framework
+- Public API

+This project primarily focuses on using public APIs to display and manipulate data.
+In this case, we used a backend language to create a basic console app that uses an API to display information.

 # Assignment Overview:

 In this project, you will practice accessing an API.
-You'll see how an API request is made, and see how data is returned from an API
+You'll see how an API request is made from code, and see how data is returned from an API.

 ## Objectives